khrouatbi/sql_injection/README.md

 1. Assuming you are user 21406f6d-787f-4db2-b02b-d38e3f892133, how to get the private data of user ed8fd34e-3c57-47f9-9cfa-594bb74ca8b5 by sql injection ?

+Hacker can enter the link: http://localhost/?user=21406f6d-787f-4db2-b02b-d38e3f892133

+This is similar to executing the query with multiple statements:

+Or Hacker can use the query

 2. How to prevent sql injection vulnerability above by

 a. improving the flawed code?

 Use placeholders (?) as shown on code above.

 b. applying infrastructural tools?